philculling/Planner-App/README.md

 Work out a way, possibly, but not definitely, using an if statement, of making past hours grey, current hour red and future hours green.

 READ ME screenshot.

+Get rid of "will be emptied for user" from the html.

 As time allows:
 Further styling of the diary entry table.
 Can it look nicer with borders, etc.?